Make and Zapier compared (and a better and easier alternative)

 Make cons:

-• Steep learning curve — most new users need 10–20 hours to get comfortable
+• Steep learning curve, most new users need 10-20 hours to get comfortable

 • Credit billing can get expensive, especially with AI modules

-• AI agent capabilities still maturing
+• AI agent capabilities still maturing compared to specialized builders

 Key features of Zapier